 Late yesterday, Dan Bongino, an influencer conservative, and a former secret service agent said: “ESCAPE the Twitter overlords and join the fight for social media freedom.
 Join us on Parler today.”

 ESCAPE the Twitter overlords and join the fight for social media freedom.
 Join us on Parler today. https://t.co/gDGnJBGPds

 Another Twitter user posted,

 “Due to Twitter’s #censorship, we’re all moving over to #Parler,” said a user on Twitter.
 “Good morning Patriots.
 I highly recommend we start migrating to other social media platforms.
 I am already seeing Breitbart, Dan Bongino and some Trump family members there [Parler].”

 Much like Twitter, Parler allows users to share and express views in up to 1,000 characters (unlike the 280 characters on Twitter).
 Users on the platform can ‘parley’ through ‘Echo,’ ‘Share,’ ‘Vote’ and, ‘Comment’ similar to Twitter’s ‘Retweet’, ‘Comment,’ and ‘Like’ features.
 Users also have the option to send private messages to other users on the platform.
 Parley still has a long way to go and in no way poses any threat to Twitter.
-Parley’s current user base is drop in bucket considering Twitter has 330 million monthly active users and 145 million daily active users on Twitter.
+Parley’s current user base is a drop in a bucket considering Twitter has 330 million monthly active users and 145 million daily active users on Twitter.